-The School also offers combined courses of five years fulltime study leading to the award of the two degrees of Bachelor of Engineering and Bachelor of Science (BE BSc).
-These combined courses enable students to major in the areas of computer science, materials science, mathematics, physics or statistics, in addition to studying their chosen engineering speciality.
+The School also offers combined courses in conjunction with other faculties of the University leading to the award of the two degrees of Bachelor of Engineering and Bachelor of Science (BE BSc) or Bachelor of Engineering and Bachelor of Arts (BE BA).
+These combined courses enable students to major in the area of computer science, materials science, mathematics, physics, statistics or another relevant field in addition to studying their chosen engineering speciality.

-The study of the basic sciences - Mathematics, Physics and Chemistry - together with an introduction to Engineering, comprises Year 1.
-In Year 2 further mathematical studies are undertaken together with a study of the Engineering Sciences - Thermodynamics, Fluid Mechanics, Engineering Mechanics, Mechanics of Solids - and their application in the field of Design.
+For the four BE courses, the study of the basic sciences mathematics, physics and chemistry - together with an introduction to engineering, comprise Year 1.
+In Year 2 further mathematical studies are undertaken, together with a study of the engineering sciences - thermodynamics, fluid mechanics, engineering mechanics, mechanics of solids - and their application in the field of design.